 There was also a convenience store in the complex and other restaurants.

-Next to the accommodation was a shopping mall called Sunday Putra, which had several restaurants, a cinema and shops that we could visit.
-It would take us about 5-7 minutes to get there.
+Next to the accommodation was a shopping mall called Sunway Putra, which had several restaurants, a cinema and shops that we could visit.
+It would take us about 5-7 minutes of walking to get there.

 Because of this convenience, we were able to be extremely productive during our stay.